Kammatipaadam: Cast

-Background
+Themes and influences

 Ernakulam was a small town during the early 1950s, and during the first communist government of EMS Namboodiripad in 1957, small tracts of farm land were given to all landless community, mainly to the Dalit community, under the Land Reforms Ordinance Act.
 But in the later years, Ernakulam boomed into a metro city, and real estate skyrocketed.
 The swamps and paddy fields were converted to housing boards, luxury villas and apartments.

 Kammatipadam shows how the Dalits were forced by their own brethren (depicted in the film as Balan Chettan and gang) to sell out their lands to the real estate mafia, of which the members were born among them (represented by Surendran aka Aashaan in the film).
 It is an irony that Balan Chettan and Gangadharan who work as goons of the mafia themselves are grandsons of a staunch Communist grandfather (Achachan in the film).
 Father of Gangadharan is also depicted as strong believer of Communism, who reads only Deshabhimani, the official Communist daily.
 By the time Balan and the gang understood the reality, literally, they lost the ground under their feet and even their lives.
-Dalits had no right over the lands through generations, but when they got it, their own next generation's irresponsible and uncivil deeds, despite the warning from elders, led to losing those rights.
+Dalits had no right over the lands through generations, but when they received it, their own next generation's irresponsible and uncivil deeds, despite the warning from elders, led to losing those rights.
 The events in the movie show how undesirable events unfold within a community that does not understand the meaning of liberty and lacks unity and civility.
 Because of the rude deeds of few uncivil minds in their own community, the history of Dalits repeats, as most of them lose their lands and existence itself.
 Although the film upholds intercaste friendship and marriage values, the main characters' lives are depicted to be wasted due to their irresponsible and impulsive behaviour.

-Rajeev Ravi wrote in an article in Deshabhimani few days after the release of the movie that the word ‘Pulayan’ was not allowed to be used even once in the movie by the Censor Board.